EnvyIT/EnvyIT/README.md

 ### Hi, my name is Michael! :wave:

 - 💻 I am an advocate of readable, well-tested and clean code
-- 📚 Each day I try to get 1% better and improve my skills - currently working with SolidJS
+- 📚 Each day I try to get 1% better and improve my skills - currently working with AI
 - 💬 Ask me about anything, I am happy if I can help and make new friends
 - :handshake: [Get in touch](https://www.linkedin.com/in/michael-eder-se/)
 - :envelope: [Mail me](mailto:m.eder@ts-learning.com?subject=[GitHub]%20EnvyIT)